ooreally/BUrgerApp/readme.md

 Technologies used:
 Build using ReactJs,Javascript,HTML,CSS and the backend is equipped with Google Firebase.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

+Visit the link given in index file